 Susan Stocker, boating law administrator and education coordinator for the Iowa Department of Natural Resources, said safety should be the top priority for all boaters.

-In 2021, there were 33 reported boating incidents on Iowa waters: 26 of those were personal injury; 17 involved property damage, and three resulted in fatalities.
+In 2022, there were 28 reported boating incidents on Iowa waters: seven of those were personal injury; 17 involved property damage, and four resulted in fatalities.
 Of the four fatalities, one involved alcohol as a contributing factor.

 “Now is the time to review Iowa boating laws and plan to have patience at the ramp and on the water,” she said.
 “With the recent storms across the state, boaters should use extra caution for floating debris and higher waters.”